nevinkjohn/bettergym_scheduler/README.md

-# BetterGym class notfier
+# [Unfinished] BetterGym class booking bot
-Notfies when a slot of interest opens up
+Books a specific class when a slot of interest opens up

 ## Prerequisites
 - An account with bettergym